-The students will be notified about filing for the National Council for Licensure Examination (NCLEX-RN), and assisted in the application and registration process to sit for the NCLEX-RN after graduation.
+Students will be notified about filing for the National Council for Licensure Examination (NCLEX-RN) and assisted in the application and registration process to sit for the NCLEX-RN after graduation.
 The NCLEX-RN is designed to test knowledge, skills, and abilities essential to the safe and effective practice of entry-level nurses.
 The NCLEX-RN is administered by computer, using a method called computerized adaptive testing (CAT).
-Only students who have received their diploma are eligible to sit for the NCLEX-RN is received the NCLEX-RN in another state should contact the Board of Registration for Nursing in the state in which they wish to be licensed and request appropriate application materials.
+Only students who have received their diploma are eligible to sit for the NCLEX-RN.
+Students who plan to take the NCLEX-RN in another state should contact the Board of Registration for Nursing in the state in which they wish to be licensed and request appropriate application materials.

-We know you need to plan for final semester costs, so be informed that there are costs associated with taking the exam to become a registered nurse.
+In planning for final semester costs, so be informed that there are costs associated with taking the exam to become a registered nurse.
 Specifically, anticipate a \$200 fee payable to Pearson Vue for NCLEX testing services and a state specific NCLEX-RN Application Fee that ranges from \$50 - \$300 payable to the Board of Nursing in the state where you will take your NCLEX.
-These two fees are incurred when you register to take the NCLEX examination.
+These two fees are incurred related to preparing and taking the NCLEX examination.